 Manage Day Breaks

 The Manage Day Breaks feature inserts one End of Day Strip per a chosen number of scenes.
 This is a useful tool when starting your schedule – especially if your production has a strict limit on available shoot days, or, if you want to start from scratch.

 Sort Unscheduled Strips

-All Scene Strips appearing under the last End of Days Strip is considered unscheduled.
+All Strips appearing below the last End of Days Strip and/or banner are considered unscheduled.
 Use this tool to sort these strips by one or more column types.

 Filter Scene Strips